Landslide Stabilization Solutions

 A landslide occurs when the driving forces on a soil mass exceed the internal resisting forces of that soil mass and the land starts to move.
-Schnabel’s landslide repair methods utilize proven techniques to stop or prevent a landslide, whether it’s installing tieback anchors, soldier piles, and/or micropiles to provide additional external resisting force.
+Schnabel’s landslide repair services utilize proven techniques to stop or prevent a landslide, whether it’s installing tieback anchors, soldier piles, and/or micropiles to provide additional external resisting force.

 Tieback anchors provide the most positive and cost-effective landslide repair solution in many circumstances.
 If the site cannot accommodate mass excavation, or if the soil along the failure surface is difficult to drain, tieback anchors may be the only practical solution.
 At other times, tiebacks in combination with one or more other methods may work best.